Drug Recall

 - Pholcodine: Risk of Anaphylaxis to Neuromuscular Blocking Agents (NMBAs), 2023

-Upon receiving a level B product recall notice, we take immediate action to stop dispensing all affected medications (identified by batch number) and quarantine them for safe collection by the distributor company.
+Upon receiving a level B product recall notice, we should take immediate action to stop dispensing all affected medications (identified by batch number) and quarantine them for safe collection by the distributor company.

 For level A product recalls, achieving complete user notification can be challenging as some products may have already been dispensed.
-In these instances, we prioritize comprehensive public awareness efforts, such as newspaper announcements by drug company.

 Comments